 - Provolone is an Italian cow’s milk cheese that is great for melting.

-- Swiss is a holey cow’s milk cheese that is commonly used for sandwiches and it can be melted into egg dishes.
+- Swiss is a holey cow’s milk cheese that is commonly used for sandwiches, but it can also be melted into egg dishes and casseroles.